Estimation and detection in AI safety evals

 So ${d'}$ is an amplitude SNR, and ${d'^2}$ is the corresponding power SNR (the deflection coefficient).
 The detection SNR is not the same number as the reconstruction SNR above: one measures how separable two hypotheses are, the other how clean the field estimate is.
 Raising the latter usually helps the former, but they are different quantities, and a design choice that improves one need not improve the other.
 So the convention is to report both, each in its own terms — reconstruction quality in signal-space metrics, detection performance as an ROC.

-Many eval outputs are estimates.
-“The model refuses 94% of harmful prompts”; “the model solves 31% of the tasks.”
-These are rates — proportions, reported ideally with a confidence interval, e.g. the Wald interval ${p̂ ± z·√(p̂(1−p̂)/n)}$ (or a Wilson interval at small ${n}$).
-Read as estimates of a rate, they are well-posed.
+Many eval outputs are estimates: “the model refuses 94% of harmful prompts”; “the model solves 31% of the tasks.”
+These are proportions which are, ideally, reported with a confidence interval, e.g. the Wald interval ${p̂ ± z·√(p̂(1−p̂)/n)}$ (alternately, the Wilson interval for small ${n}$… or if you simply don’t trust Wald2).
+Read as pure estimates of a proportion, they are well-posed.

 Other eval outputs are detections.
 Deception and sandbagging probes, backdoor and trojan detectors, and chain-of-thought or agent monitors are appropriately scored with ROC curves and AUC, at an operating point chosen from the cost of each kind of error.
 Those costs are often very asymmetric — a missed deceptive model is worse than a falsely flagged aligned one — so the threshold is set to keep ${β}$ small even at the cost of a larger ${α}$.
-That choice isn’t fixed by the math; it’s a values judgment which, in Recht’s terms, is an internal-validity convention the community sets.
+That choice isn’t mathematically derived; it’s a values judgment which, in Recht’s terms, is an internal validity convention.

 Return to “refuses 94% of harmful prompts.”
 Whether each response counts as harmful, or as a refusal, is usually decided by a model — an LLM judge, a classifier, or a rubric grader.
 That grading step is itself a detection problem: the grader has a true-positive rate and a false-positive rate, and an implied ROC.